gaurav13020/video_encoding_cmpe275/README.md

 - **Dependency Management:** Setup script automates virtual environment creation and dependency installation.
 - **Helper Scripts:** Scripts are provided for setting up the environment, starting master/worker nodes, running test clients, creating test videos, and cleaning up processes.

-If there is a * next to the issue, that means it's a desired but not essential feature.

-# Video Processing Worker Guide

-This project implements a standalone Video Processing Worker using gRPC in Python.
-It's designed to receive video chunks from a Master process (simulated by the test client), simulate encoding them to make them smaller, and store them as local shards.
-It also provides an RPC to retrieve the stored shard files.

 ## Architecture

 ```mermaid